 |Projected Job Growth (2014-2024)||-3% for drafters|

 Sources: *U.S. Bureau of Labor Statistics

 Career Information for a Draftsman

-According to the U.S. Bureau of Labor Statistics (BLS), in 2008 the majority of employment opportunities for draftsmen were in the fields of construction, architecture and engineering (www.bls.gov).
-Almost a quarter of all drafters were employed in the production of industrial machinery and consumer products.
+According to the U.S. Bureau of Labor Statistics (BLS), in 2014 nearly half of employment opportunities for draftsmen were in the fields of architectural, engineering, and related services. (www.bls.gov).

-The 2014 median annual income for drafters was $54,850, according to statistics released by the BLS.
-In the civil and architectural drafting field, those who specialized in natural gas distribution earned the highest average salary at $81,280, while those who work as masonry contractors earned the lowest average salary at $40,130.
+The 2015 median annual income for drafters was $52,720, according to statistics released by the BLS.
+Those working in the electronic and electrical drafting field earned the highest median annual salary of $59,520, while all other types of drafters not listed earned the lowest salary at $49,650.

 Job growth for draftsmen often depends upon their field of specialization.
-The BLS predicted the need for draftsmen in architecture would increase by two percent between 2012-2022.
-Likewise, opportunities in manufacturing and electronics were expected to remain stagnant or decrease.
+The BLS predicted the need for draftsmen in architecture would decrease by three percent between 2014 and 2024.
+Likewise, opportunities in electrical and electronics were expected increase five percent.
 Draftsmen with training in computer-aided design and drafting were expected to find the most job opportunities during this time.
+Competition will be high.

 Generally, a draftsman's main job duty is to create technical drawings based on given specifications and calculations.
 Draftsmen typically work with professionals in their field, such as scientists, architects and engineers, who provide the product or structure's details.
 The draftsman incorporates these specifications into drawings and plans that may be used in the manufacture, maintenance or repair of the product or structure.